-Portfolio management performance of the Portfolio Manager for the last three years, and in case of Discretionary Portfolio Manager disclosure of performance indicators calculated using weighted average method in terms of Regulation 14 of SEBI (Portfolio Managers) Regulations 1993
+9. Portfolio management performance of the Portfolio Manager for the last three years, and in case of Discretionary Portfolio Manager disclosure of performance indicators calculated using 'Time Weighted Rate of Return' method in terms of Regulation 22 of the SEBI (Portfolio Managers) Regulations, 2020.